Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2016/05/peachy-defence-system-for-seeds.md

 Chemists from Wendelin Stark’s research group at ETH Zurich have drawn inspiration from this and copied the defence system of bitter almonds and other members of the Prunus family in the lab.
 They are developing a coating for seeds that functions in the same way as this natural model and is just as effective, but doesn’t impair seed germination and is also biodegradable.
 The study accompanying their work was recently published in the Journal of Agricultural and Food Chemistry .

-## Successful testing on insect pests

 To determine the efficacy of a coating, the researchers tested different layer sequences.
 The sequence that finally emerged as the most effective consists of several layers of polylactic acid (PLA), a substance that is harmless to both humans and the environment.
 The innermost layer contains an enzyme.
 On top of this lies a layer of pure polylactic acid, followed by two layers in which the hydrogen cyanide precursor amygdalin is embedded – the same substance found in the husks of bitter almond seeds.
 A final layer is composed of pure PLA.

 If an insect larva chews through these layers, the amygdalin is released, followed by the enzyme.
 The two substances mix together and the amygdalin breaks down into hydrogen cyanide, which kills the insect larva’s appetite – or even the creature itself.

+## Successful testing on insect pests

 In collaboration with the Julius Kühn Institute in Berlin, the researchers have tested the efficacy of their treatment on a variety of cereal pests.
 The bitter almond defence system proved very effective against the larvae of the mealworm ( Tenebrio molitor ), the Indian mealmoth ( Plodia interpunctella ) and the lesser grain borer ( Rhizopertha dominica ).
 The lesser grain borer is a beetle that causes considerable damage to wheat stores worldwide.

-## A possible replacement for pesticides

 Significantly fewer fully grown beetles hatched on coated than uncoated seeds.
 They reproduced less successfully and the larvae grew more slowly because they had eaten less.